 To lower bad cholesterol and eliminate it for good, no chemical drugs should be taken, since they don’t address the cause of the imbalance in the first place!
-On the contrary, all the body needs is cooling chemistry from alkaline foods, which will help it hydrate, detoxify acids, and regenerate tissues.
+On the contrary, all the body needs are cooling chemistry from alkaline foods, which will help it hydrate, detoxify acids, and regenerate tissues.
 There are no shortcuts to health and no one system is independent of other systems – the body is an interrelated network of synergistic functions.

-Indeed, the best diet to lower cholesterol naturally is an alkaline diet made up mostly of raw, organic whole foods.
+Indeed, the best vegan diet to lower cholesterol naturally is an alkaline diet made up mostly of raw, organic whole foods.
 By giving the body the fuel and chemistry it needs, it will, by default, always bring itself to balance and health – that is its essential blueprint.